 Step 1- Get to know about the Pre-requisites

 Since the traditional point-and-click approach doesn’t work well for performing advanced tasks during web hosting, it is recommended to opt for VPS hosting.
 Therefore, in order to set up VPS for your WordPress site/blog, it becomes mandatory for you to know command line inside out.
 Since this tutorial involves the use of Ubuntu-based server, you need to have a good understanding of Linux, SSH, FTP(File Transfer Protocol) and databases.
-Last, but definitely not the least, you are also supposed to have an active account with a reputed cloud hosting service provider.
+Last, but definitely not the least, you are also supposed to have an active account with a reputed cloud hosting service provider like icedrive.
 In this tutorial, I’ve gone for DigitalOcean.

 Step 2- Create a VPS server

 Once you have created an account with DigitalOcean, simply login to the DigitalOcean dashboard and click on ‘Create Droplet’ link(here, Droplet refers to the virtual server).
 After this, you’ll be required to enter a Hostname for the virtual server.
 This can be the site’s domain name, a sub-domain name or simply a randomly chosen word like “my-server”.
 Also, you’ll be required to choose a region that is in close proximity to your target audience.
+You can get experts at Web Hosting Canada to help you out.

 Step 3- Generate an SSH key